mhamzahashim/zbloggingx/content/posts/things-you-need-to-know-about-google’s-core-updates.md

 Sometimes there are more noticeable updates than others.
 We tend to confirm these updates when we believe they are usable/useful for webmasters, content producers or other subjects who may be involved.
 For example, when we released the “ **Speed ​​Update “** we announced it several months earlier.

 Several times a year, we make significant and far-reaching changes to our search algorithms and systems.
 They are what we call ” **core update** “.
 They are designed with the mission of presenting users with relevant/relevant and authoritative content.
-This type of update can also affect **[Google Discover](http://web.archive.org/web/20210119054557/https://www.blog.google/products/search/introducing-google-discover/)**.
+This type of update can also affect **[Google Discover](https://blog.google/products/search/introducing-google-discover/)**.

 We make the core updates official because they generally produce significant effects.
 Some sites can lose or gain traffic.
 We know that those who lose will try to find a solution and we want to make sure they don’t try to fix the wrong things.
-In some cases, there **may be nothing to fix.**
+In some cases, there may be nothing to fix.

-## CORE UPDATE & REVALUED CONTENT
+## Core Update & Revalued Content

 There is nothing wrong with pages that could perform worse in a core update.
 They may not have violated the guidelines for webmasters or have suffered manual or algorithmic penalties, as well as being pages that instead violated them. **There is nothing in a core update aimed at targeting specific pages or sites**.
 The changes concern improvements in the way Google systems rate content overall.
 These changes may cause some pages that were previously under-rewarded to do better following the update.